The Goathouse Refuge is currently at its capacity so intake is extremely limited.

-Please do not take your animal to a kill shelter, as North Carolina has one of the highest euthanasia rates in the country, at about 9 out of 10 animals going into shelters are euthanized.
+Please do not take your animal to a kill shelter, as North Carolina has one of the highest euthanasia rates in the country, where about 9 out of 10 animals going into shelters are euthanized.
 Additionally, “owner surrenders” or peoples’ pets can be euthanized immediately and don’t have to be held for the “stray period” of 3-5 days before euthanasia.
 Some shelters use carbon monoxide gas chambers and the animals slowly suffocate to death while others use heart-stick practices with no sedation to kill the animals.
 Please sign a petition to outlaw the use of gas chambers in animal shelters.

 For anyone who doesn’t understand what happens to animals when they are given up and abandoned in shelters, read Raining Cats and Dogs…and please try to find a way to keep your pet.
 YOU ARE THEIR WORLD.